 1. Introduction.

-In this way, you can create an online game in which you put the participants to the test and challenge them to spot the differences between two images of your choosing, in the shortest amount of time possible, and in one of which you have previously modified or removed some objects or details.
+In this way, you can create a game in which you put the participants to the test and challenge them to spot the differences between two images of your choosing, in the shortest amount of time possible, and in one of which you have previously modified or removed some objects or details.

 There is no limit to the number of differences, you can mark as many as you need!
-In addition, you can impute points to spot the differences, for completing the game or for seconds left over.
+In addition, you can impute points to spot the differences, for completing the game, or for seconds left over.
 And to prevent the participant from clicking madly to get it right, you can remove seconds for each wrong click.

 2. Step by Step.